vectordotdev/vector/rfcs/2022-10-12-14742-flexible-metric-tags.md

 ## Future Improvements

+Most often, tags will only have a single value instead of an array.
+This suggests that an implementation that stores tag values as an enum switching between a simple `TagValue` and the above `IndexMap` would be more efficient for memory consumption and likely be more efficient for CPU time.

-As referenced above, once the initial implementation is complete, we could rework the storage based on `BTreeMap<String>`.
+We could also investigate reworking the storage based on `BTreeMap<String>`.
 This would allow us to avoid splitting tag strings in two pieces, reducing allocations and overhead, at the cost of increased complexity when accessing a particular named tag.

 Metric tag sets are most often repeated a great number of times across different metrics.
 This suggests that a shared copy-on-write storage scheme where the individual metrics would contain just a handle to the shared value.
 This would improve Vector's memory efficience at least, and possibly run-time performance as well.

+The schema definitions that are already present on sinks could be enhanced to add support for what types of tags sources and sinks support.
+This would be used in any intermediate scripting transform (Lua or VRL) to set the tag mode exposed by that transform, instead of requiring users to manually set `metric_tags_values` appropriately for their topology.
+For VRL this would have the benefit of turning the run-time problem of overwriting a multi-valued tag with a single value into a startup-time error, thus preventing data loss.

+It may be useful to add functions to VRL to improve the ergonomics of manipulating tag arrays.
+In particular, removing a tag value from a set of tags, if present, is awkward at best without a helper.
+The best form of such helpers is best left for future work based on how such tags are actually used.